azc5OQ/lemon-chat/README.md

 <br>

 ## Can the client.html file be embedded into website?
-Yes, just make sure the DNS records point to correct ip address, and run start script that will guide you through the process
+Yes, just follow the instructions when server is started

 <br />
 <br />